 The idea of waking up and going about your day without the need to apply your makeup is an obvious benefit of permanent makeup for anyone.
 However, many individuals with special circumstances can find an added benefit to this process.
 If you are very active or involved in sports such as swimming, you won’t have to worry about your makeup washing off or sweating off.
 Additionally, certain medical conditions make it difficult to apply makeup.
 Examples include individuals with multiple sclerosis, previous stroke, partial paralysis, Parkinson’s disease, arthritis or visual challenges.
 Skin allergies or sensitivity to cosmetics can also cause some individuals to forego makeup, but permanent makeup can be a solution.

 Permanent Cosmetics in Miami, FL

-If the idea of waking up to a no-maintenance makeup routine and being able to enjoy all of your activities without worrying about smudges or reapplication worries is appealing to you, consider giving permanent makeup a try.
+If the idea of waking up to a no-maintenance makeup routine and being able to enjoy all of your activities without worrying about smudges or reapplication worries is appealing to you, consider giving Miami permanent makeup a try.
 Alternatively, if you have a medical condition that makes makeup application difficult or impossible, permanent makeup can be the ideal solution.
-If you are ready to learn more about permanent makeup, schedule a consultation or make your first appointment for permanent makeup application, contact Aviv Medical Associates.
+If you are ready to learn more about permanent makeup, schedule a consultation or make your first appointment for a permanent makeup application in Miami, contact Aviv Medical Aesthetics.
 Our experienced professionals in Miami, Florida are ready to give you the freedom you’ve been seeking from your daily makeup ritual.

 PERMANENT MAKEUP INSTRUCTIONS